 Unlimited Time Period: If the tax return was filed with the purpose to commit fraud then the statute of limitations may be prolonged to all the time.
 There may be a great line between fraud and negligence and this best applies to tax fraud.
 The IRS ought to show fraud in those forms of cases and generally will most effective do that if a variety of money is concerned or it is an excessive profile tax case.

-IRS Audit Group attorneys are extremely passionate about helping people, and at IAG we are dedicated to resolving your IRS tax issues.
-Our tax attorneys take pride in being accessible, efficient, and responsive.
+IRS Audit Group, Newport Beach attorneys are extremely passionate about helping people, and at IAG we are dedicated to resolving your IRS tax issues.
+The tax attorneys at IRS Audit Group, Newport Beach take pride in being accessible, efficient, and responsive.